sumitmalik51/purviewlab/modules/module01.md

 [< Previous Module](../modules/module00.md) - **[Home](../README.md)** - [Next Module >](../modules/module02a.md)

-## Prerequisites

-* An [Azure account](https://azure.microsoft.com/en-us/free/) with an active subscription.
-* Your must have permissions to create resources in your Azure subscription.
-* Your subscription must have the following resource providers registered: **Microsoft.Purview**, **Microsoft.Storage**, and **Microsoft.EventHub**.
-Instructions on how to register a resource provider via the Azure Portal can be found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#azure-portal).

 ## Introduction

 To create and use the Azure Purview platform, you will need to provision an Azure Purview account.